Yuri Krinitsyn

-Biography

 Early life

 Yuri Krinitsyn was born in Moscow in 1938.
-Later, he moved to the Riga with his family.
-On 13 August 1950, he and his parents travelled on the steamer Mayakovsky; the crowd on the pier did not wait for passengers to unload before climbing onboard.
+Later, he moved to Riga with his family.
+On 13 August 1950, he and his parents travelled on the steamer Mayakovsky; the crowd on the pier did not wait for passengers to unload before climbing on board.
 As the boat could not withstand the load, it began to sink.
 In a matter of minutes, 147 people perished, including Krinitsyn's parents, but he himself was rescued.
 However, as his brain had trouble receiving oxygen for a prolonged period before he could be resuscitated, this caused him severe stress, which later led to him being diagnosed with reactive psychosis.
 As an adult, Krinitsyn found a job at the magnetohydrodynamics design bureau in Riga and got married, but his new wife often had affairs and reproached him for his low salary, despite him receiving a salary of 200 roubles, which was considered high by the standards of the time.
 In order to release tension, Krinitsyn bought a Luger pistol from a friend and began going out into the nearby forest to shoot at targets he positioned on trees.